appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 * [Lodash](https://lodash.com/docs/4.17.15) provides functions for common programming tasks such as formatting data, iterating over collections, and manipulating arrays and objects.

-* [Moment](https://momentjs.com/docs/), is a JavaScript library that simplifies working with dates and times in JavaScript by providing functions for parsing, validating, manipulating, and displaying dates and times.
+* [Moment](https://momentjs.com/docs/) simplifies working with dates and times in JavaScript by providing functions for parsing, validating, manipulating, and displaying dates and times.

 * [xmlParser](https://naturalintelligence.github.io/fast-xml-parser/), is a library for parsing and manipulating XML data in JavaScript.